aiven/inkless/inkless/Proposal-A.md

 Other consumers fetching the same data can then retrieve data from Infinispan without new GET requests.

 Limitations:
-This has substantial dependencies: Infinispan is very mature, but Kroxylicious is pre-1.0 There is no compaction or retention async jobs, so a single Fetch may require multiple GETs The single-partition batch topic is a bottleneck
+* This has substantial dependencies: Infinispan is very mature, but Kroxylicious is pre-1.0.
+* There is no compaction or retention async jobs, so a single Fetch may require multiple GETs.
+* The single-partition batch topic is a bottleneck.
-Each Inkless broker needs to consume and cache the single-partition batch topic The batch topic has infinite retention and eventually won't fit in Inkless broker's memory
+* Each Inkless broker needs to consume and cache the single-partition batch topic.
+* The batch topic has infinite retention and eventually won't fit in Inkless broker's memory.